-8 The effects of targeted port development
+7 The effects of targeted port development

 We use our estimated model to illustrate the effects of targeted port development policy in this section.
-Our model is particularly well-suited to such an exercise, as it allows the development of both targeted and non-targeted ports to endogenously respond to port development policy, highlighting rich distributional impacts.
-We study a large-scale port development policy similar to the Chinese government's 'Maritime Silk Road' project, which is part of the 'Belt and Road Initiative.'
-In particular, we study the effects of a 10% reduction in exogenous transshipment costs in 24 port cities in Asia, Africa and Europe targeted by Chinese investment (see Figure A.7 for the set of targeted ports).
-To the set of targeted ports).
+We study a large-scale port development policy similar to the Chinese government's Maritime Silk Road project, which is part of the 'Belt and Road Initiative.'
+In particular, we study the effects of a 10% reduction in exogenous transshipment costs in 24 port cities in Asia, Africa and Europe targeted by Chinese investment (see Figure E.7 for the set of targeted ports).

-Table 4 examines the effects of this policy on treated and untreated port cities, and inland cities.
-We compare the effects generated by our model ('Baseline') to those of a more standard model ('Benchmark 1' - introduced in Section 6.4).
+Table D.15 examines the effects of this policy on treated and untreated port cities, and inland cities.
+We compare the effects generated by our model ('Baseline') to those of a more standard model ('Benchmark 1' - introduced in Section 6.3).
 As column (1) demonstrates, targeted port cities see a significant and large increase in shipping activities, primarily at the expense of non-targeted port cities in the same country.
 This local reallocation of shipping is more pronounced in the baseline model than in Benchmark 1 (column 5).
-To see why this is the case, in columns (2)
+To see why this is the case, in columns (2) and (6) we examine the effect on port costs (the sum of exogenous and endogenous transshipment costs, $\nu(r) + \psi(F(r))$ ).
+In Benchmark 1, endogenous transshipment costs are absent, implying that targeted port cities see an exact 10% (0.105 log point) decline in their transshipment costs, while non-targeted cities see no effect.
+By contrast, in the baseline model, the direct effect of the policy is amplified by an endogenous reallocation of land within the city.
+This results in a decline in endogenous transshipment costs in targeted ports (where more land is allocated to the port) and an increase in endogenous port development response to the policy is precisely what draws additional shipping into targeted cities and away from non-targeted ones.
+45